-Students are expected to be active online every week.
-Students who go more than two weeks (one week in summer) without logging in online into Angel without explanation or notification to the professor are subject to Administrative Withdrawal for non-attendance.
+Students are expected to be active online every week and attend class.
+Students who go more than two weeks (one week in summer) without logging in online into Angel and/or without attending class, without explanation or notification to the professor, are subject to Administrative Withdrawal for non-attendance.
 While I will attempt to give a warning by D2L "email" before dropping a student for non-attendance, I make no guarantees.
 It is your responsibility to monitor your activity and progress in the course and to contact me if there is an issue.

-Scheduling and Due Dates: Flexible Schedule
+Scheduling and Due Dates